 Unlike MySQL, PostgreSQL is completely free to use.
 Its open-source nature means that all documentation and support are provided by enthusiastic volunteers.
-It also means that in case you have problems with PostgreSQL, you’ll need to search for an expert who can solve your problem.
+It also means that in case you have problems with PostgreSQL, you’ll need to search for an expert who can solve them.

 We migrated World Cleanup, an app for managing the World Cleanup Day event, from CouchDB to PostgreSQL.
 Migrating to PostgreSQL let us not only perform in and out operations simultaneously but also easily handle high loads.

 MongoDB is the #1 NoSQL database we use in our projects.
-All data is stored in BSON (Binary JSON) documents.
-Thanks to this, data can be easily transferred between web applications and servers in human-readable format.
+In MongoDB, all data is stored in BSON (Binary JSON) documents.
+Thanks to this, data can easily be transferred between web applications and servers in human-readable format.

 MongoDB has onboard replication, providing high scalability and availability.
 Auto-sharding means that you can easily distribute data to servers connected with your app.
 In general, MongoDB is a great solution for dealing with massive unstruсtured data sets.
-It can underpin most big data systems, not only as a real-time, operational data store but in offline capacities as well.
+It can underpin most big data systems, not only as a real-time, operational data store but also in offline capacities.

-But there are also several pitfalls of MongoDB.
+But there are several pitfalls of this database platform.
 It stores key names for each value pair, increasing memory use.
-Also, there are no foreign key constraints to enforce consistency.
-And you can perform nesting for no more than 100 levels.
+Also, there are no foreign key constraints to enforce consistency, and you can perform nesting for no more than 100 levels.

-In combination with Redis, we used this database in Boothapp, a social e-commerce platform for the Middle Eastern market.
+In combination with Redis, we used MongoDB in Boothapp, a social e-commerce platform for the Middle Eastern market.

 Mixing and matching databases